oskarkv/map-regexps/readme.md

 This code was written as part of a school project.
 Part of the requirements is that I evaluate the usefulness of the project with real-world problems.
-If you use map-regexps, please tell me (oskar.kvist@gmail.com) about what you are using it for, so that I can evaluate it.
+If you use map-regexps, or even just consider using it, please tell me (oskar.kvist@gmail.com) about it, so that I can evaluate my project.

 Usage
 =====